jar398/listtools/doc/method.md

 the checklists say, and the rules of nomenclature are sometimes helpful.

+Each record in each checklist is assumed to have a corresponding taxon, and the only taxa we're concerned with here are those for which at least one of the checklists has at least one record.

 Of course we don't have enough information to discern the checklist authors' intent, so the result is heuristic.
 Even if two checklists are identical in every way, it is still possible for identical records to refer to different taxa, because of some unknown context bearing on the checklists.
-The present approach is based on the given hierarchies in the checklists together, judicious use of names that are common between the two checklists, and heuristics.
+The present approach is based on the given hierarchies in the checklists, judicious use of names to find taxa common to the two checklists, and heuristics.

 ## Overview